microsoft/vscode/README.md

 * **Batteries included** - Pear comes fully setup with shortcuts and terminal plugins used to supercharge development productivity.
 * **Familiar feel** - Pear is a fork of VSCode, so you can pick up exactly where you left off.

-## Roadmap
+## Master Doc

-Our [Master Document Roadmap](https://docs.google.com/document/d/14jusGNbGRPT8X6GgEDbP1iab5q4X7_y-eFXK7Ky57IQ/edit) contains the Pear AI roadmap, focusing on the teams development journey, and the community that surrounds Pear AI.
+Our [Master Document](https://docs.google.com/document/d/14jusGNbGRPT8X6GgEDbP1iab5q4X7_y-eFXK7Ky57IQ/edit) contains all links relevant to PearAI.

 ## Contributing